 GROUPS: “Are you a ….?”

-I use the term pagan because I worship nature and the spirits in nature, and revere respect plants and animals and natural forces.
+I use the term pagan because I worship nature and the spirits in nature, and revere/respect plants and animals and natural forces.
 I think this is pretty common description for most folks under the “pagan umbrella”.
 I am also polytheist, arguably part of what some folks call the “Polytheistic Movement”.
 It is probably accurate to call my religious development “historically-rooted” whether you call that “revivalist” and “reconstructionist”.
 Note that not all Recon-types consider themselves “pagan” or “nature-worshiping”, but I do.
-I’ve heard “devotional” and “immersive” thrown around, they might describe me.
-I’ve also seen some of what I do be described as “traditional witchcraft”, though I consider that part generally secular.
+I’ve heard terms like “devotional” and “immersive” toseed up, they might describe me.
+I’ve also seen some of what I do be described as “traditional witchcraft”, which comes from historical European practices, though I consider that part generally secular.
 I also work with herbs and “wildcraft”.
-I believe my Gods come from my ancestors, who were various flavors of European, and my reconstructive element comes mostly from the Northern cultures of my ancestry (arguably “heathen”).
-Call that syncretic – if your family was blended, they would have blended their beliefs too.
-I’m interested in but currently don’t perform any type of trance/oracular/seidr work, but I do some types of divination.
+I believe most of my Gods come from my ancestors, who were various flavors of European, and my reconstructive element comes mostly from the Northern cultures of my ancestry (arguably “heathen”).
+Call that syncretic — if your family was blended, they would have blended their beliefs too.
+I currently don’t perform any type of trance/oracular/seidr work, but I do some types of divination.

 Notes About The Blog & Policies